zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 For our bird watching purposes, we probably don't need bits of data like `created_at` and `updated_at`.
-Rather than send this unnecessary info when rendering, we just pick and choose what we want to send:
+Rather than send this unnecessary info when rendering, we could just pick and choose what we want to send:

 ```ruby
 def show